UniversitaDellaCalabria/uniAuth/README.md

 # Django uniAuth

-Django Unified Authentication System is an IDentity Provider built on top of [IdentityPython](https://idpy.org) stack.
+**Django Unified Authentication System** is an *IDentity Provider* built on top of [IdentityPython](https://idpy.org) stack.
+It was born as a fork of [djangosaml2idp](https://github.com/OTA-Insight/djangosaml2idp/) project of which very little has by now remained.

-Consult the [Official Documentation at readthedocs](https://uniauth.readthedocs.io/en/latest/index.html) for specifications.
+Consult the [Official Documentation at readthedocs](https://uniauth.readthedocs.io/en/latest/index.html) for usage specifications and advanced topics.

 ![Alt text](documentation/contents/login.png)

 This Release implements a SAML2 IDP.

-An OIDC Provider will be also available in the next release.
+An OIDC Provider on top of [IdentityPython](https://idpy.org) will be also available in the next releases.

-## Features
+## SAML2 Features

 uniAuth, as a SAML2 IDP, is based on [pysaml2](https://github.com/IdentityPython/pysaml2) and it supports:

 - HTTP-REDIRECT and POST bindings;
 - AuthnRequest with or without ForceAuthn;
+- SLO, SAML Single Logout, Support;
-- Encrypted assertions, customizable sign/digest algorithms and, in general, it presents a good posture in terms of security regarding SAML standards.
+- Encrypted assertions, customizable sign/digest algorithms and, in general, a good posture in terms of security and data integrity regarding SAML standards.

-uniAuth do not support AllowCreate NameIDPolicy, it simply ignore AllowCreate.
+uniAuth doesn't support AllowCreate NameIDPolicy, this behaviour is completely demanded to uniAuth AttributeProcessors.

-Implementation specific Features are the following:
+## Implementation specific Features

 - Full Internazionalization support (i18n);
 - Interactive Metadata Store definitions through the Admin Backend UI;